Acute Myeloid Leukemia Clinical Trial

 Participants meeting any of the following criteria are not eligible for study participation:

-Active diagnosis of acute promyelocytic leukemia.
+Diagnosis of active acute promyelocytic leukemia.

 Active central nervous system disease (cytologic, such as any blasts on cytospin, or radiographic).